LauWyeRock/RecommendationSystem/Submission/README.md

 ## LightFM
 (Step4B_LightFM.ipynb)
+This model can only be run locally as there will be RAM limit error on Colab.
 LightFM is a Python implementation of a Factorization Machine recommendation algorithm for both implicit and explicit feedbacks.
 It is a Factorization Machine model which represents users and items as linear combinations of their content features’ latent factors.
 The model learns embeddings or latent representations of the users and items in such a way that it encodes user preferences over items.
 These representations produce scores for every item for a given user; items scored highly are more likely to be interesting to the user.

 The user and item embeddings are estimated for every feature, and these features are then added together to be the final representations for users and items.
 For example, for user i, the model retrieves the i-th row of the feature matrix to find the features with non-zero weights.
 The embeddings for these features will then be added together to become the user representation e.g. if user 10 has weight 1 in the 5th column of the user feature matrix, and weight 3 in the 20th column, the user 10’s representation is the sum of embedding for the 5th and the 20th features multiplying their corresponding weights.
 The representation for each items is computed in the same approach.